Thanks, Bruce!

 <

-He loves to paint at night, he told me.
-Life is calming down outside, a meditative atmosphere.
-More closer to a dream world, it seems.
+He likes to paint at night, he told me.
+Outside life calms down, a meditative atmosphere.
+Closer to a dream world, it seems.

-His studio with grey walls keeps out the hard sunlight.
-It’s calm and quiet like a retreat, modest, not larger than nescessary.
-You can sense the atmosphere of very focused and disciplined work, but also the deep connection to the family life in the compound outside – traditional Balinese architecture at its best, garden-like and rich in art, full of life with his children and grandchildren.
+His grey-walled studio keeps out the harsh sunlight.
+It’s quiet and peaceful, like a retreat, modest, no bigger than necessary.
+You can sense the atmosphere of very focused and disciplined work, but also the deep connection to family life in the compound outside – traditional Balinese architecture at its best, garden-like and rich in art, full of life with his children and grandchildren.

-Budiana told me about his four children and twelf grandchildren, even some grand-grandchildren.
-He is at age 69 now, still looking young like in his early Fifties.
-He practices Yoga to keep fit – and enjoys life.
+Budiana told me about his four children and twelve grandchildren, even some great-grandchildren.
+Now 69, he still looks as young as he did in his early fifties.
+He practices yoga to keep fit – and enjoys life.

 Text and photos by Joo Peter, June 2019